Yes. There is no campus component to this program.

 The department will evaluate credit transfer requests at the written request of the student.
 See our admissions page for details.

-Competence is expected in basic statistics, linear algebra, and advanced calculus, and applicants must submit GRE math scores and detailed information about their math background as part of the application process.
+Competence is expected in basic statistics, linear algebra, and advanced calculus, and applicants must submit detailed information about their math background as part of the application process.
 UD offers a bridge course to prepare students who require a more sufficient background in statistics.
 These students can take STAT 608 (Statistical Research Methods) online any semester prior to beginning the program.
 Credits for STAT 608 do not count toward the degree’s 30-credit requirement.

 Students who require math courses can be admitted into the online M.S. in Applied Statistics program on a conditional basis, but must complete required courses to begin the program.